MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4406.md

 # Trial Balance/Budget Excel (report)

 The **Trial Balance/Budget Excel** report shows general ledger data subtotaled by general ledger account for net change, percent of budget net, net budget, balance, percent of budget balance and budget balance.
-Amounts are is shown in local currency (LCY).
+Amounts are in local currency (LCY).

 Data is aggregated for the period specified in the **Datefilter** parameter on the report's request page, and summarized by the two global dimensions per G/L account category.

-The Excel workbook contains two worksheets that you can use to analyze your trial balance vs budget:
+The Excel workbook contains two worksheets that you can use to analyze your trial balance vs. budget:

 - Trial Balance vs. Budget,
 - TrialBalanceBudgetData